<xmp><BODY></xmp>The Evolution of the Future APC

 A considerable body of evidence over the past few decades confirms that tanks and infantry are most effective when they are fully integrated.
 Such relationships have often been established during long-term conflicts.
 However, once that conflict is over, these partnerships have usually been broken up.

 Tank formations need their own organic infantry force.
-A tank company would have equal numbers of tanks and troop-carriers, each carrier with its own dismount team or squad.
+A tank company should have equal numbers of tanks and troop-carriers, each carrier with its own dismount team or squad.
 Tankers, carrier crews and dismounts work, live, and train together.
-Personnel may rotate between the different roles.
+Personnel may rotate between the different roles within the unit.

 To avoid confusion with the more traditional configuration of mechanized infantry, I prefer to designate the dismount elements in a tank unit as “armoured pioneers”.
 I discuss this in greater depth elsewhere.